davaya/jadn2/docs/im-summary.md

   * Choice

-As shown in the Coordinate examples, the Record type defines both an Array and a Map form of the values it contains, establishing their semantic equivalence.
+As shown in the Coordinate examples, the Record type defines both an Array and a Map form of the values it contains, establishing the semantic equivalence between forms.
 JADN also defines equivalent numeric and string forms of enumerated values including Map keys, supporting string keys for human readability and numeric index for concise machine-optimized messages.
 Consult the JADN specification for details on the available types, mapping between syntax and